LIHI Certificate #183 - North Twin Project, Maine

 The Certificate includes the following facility-specific condition:

-2023: No material changes or compliance issues were identified.
+2024: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
-For Condition 1, the project reported filing the Initial Study report on April 24, 2023 and the meeting summary on May 22, 2023.
+For Condition 1, the project reported filing the Updated Study report on April 22, 2024 and the meeting summary on May 22, 2023.

 2022: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
 For Condition 1, the project reported filing the Revised Study Plan and FERC’s issuance of the Study Plan determination.
 First years studies are occurring in 2022.